-The website is maintained in Git and updated by pushing commits to the repository at github.com/dita-ot/dita-ot.github.io.
+The website is maintained in Git and updated by pushing to the repository at github.com/dita-ot/website.

 Source files for the project website are stored in Markdown and HTML, enriched with Liquid templating tags and styled with Sass.
 The Bootstrap framework provides the foundation for the site layout.
 The Jekyll publishing engine combines these plain text components to the final static website you see here.

 The Documentation section is maintained in DITA using the source files from the DITA Open Toolkit documentation repository at github.com/dita-ot/docs.
 The OT docs are transformed to HTML5 using the org.dita-ot.html plugin, which extends the default

 html5 transformation with additional processing specific to the project website.

 Site output is built with Gradle using the settings in the site.gradle build file.
 The DITA Open Toolkit Gradle plugin is used with the Gradle dæmon and the

 --continuous build option to automatically regenerate the site output whenever documentation source files change.
 A staging environment provides a preview of generated site output via the